timboudreau/meta-update-center/README.md

 Use Case
 --------

-This was written to scratch an itch - I have a [Jenkins](http://timboudreau.com/builds) continuous integration server which builds modules;  I want to publish them to users, and I want to make it easy for them to get updates and automatic for me to provide them.
+This was written to scratch an itch.
+I have a [Jenkins](http://timboudreau.com/builds) continuous integration server which builds modules.
+I want to publish them to users so it is easy for them to get updates.
+And I want no manual steps for me to provide them.

 I briefly considered writing a Jenkins extension like its Maven Repository plugin, which would serve this stuff.
 Then I thought, why be tied to Jenkins at all?
 This solution